rainbowdashlabs/sql-java/README.md

 As you delve into the depths of programming, you will come across times when you realize that it would be a lot more convenient for both the user, and the developer to store data in tables like you see in spreadsheets instead of creating all sorts of wrapper objects, hashmaps of hashmaps and so on.
 This is where databases come in handy.\
-SQL databases are designed to store structural data in an effective manner.
+SQL databases are designed to store structural data effectively.
 They do this by storing data in tables like
 this:

 | uuid | coins |